jagadeesh6jaga/academic-project/README.md

 # conclusion :

-                   after feature selection accuracy is improved a little bit for SVM , Logistic Regression , Guassian NB  .
+                   after feature selection accuracy improvement is  little bit for models SVM , Logistic Regression , Guassian NB  .

-                   and improvment of the accuracy in randomforest classifier is more than other models.
+                   but the  improvement of the accuracy in randomforest classifier is more than other models.